Dynamic cross-border transmission service fee

 K = Parameter having a value of either 0 or 1.

 Pt ,ru = The nodal price for Vyborg transmission station (node 403441), published by the Russian market operator ATS.
-If the nodal price for Vyborg transmission station (node 403441) is not available by the time of invoicing, Fingrid will use FreeFlowZone27 region day ahead market price (buy).
+If the nodal price for Vyborg transmission station (node 403441) is not available the nodal price for Vyborg transmission station (node 403905) should be used.
+If both the nodal prices (node 403441) and (node 403905) for Vyborg transmission stations are not available by the time of invoicing, Fingrid will use FreeFlowZone27 region day ahead market price (buy).

 ExcRate(t) = The European Central Bank daily exchange rate of €/RUB of the previous day to the NPS commercial day published by 15:00 CET at ECB website applied for all hours of NPS commercial day.
 If the exchange rate is not available, the latest published rate will be used.

 t = Variable describing a specific hour of the month.

 caphours = All the planned peak hours of the month defined by the System Operator Of the United Power System.